Vlasko/electricity-upload/README.md

 # To Do
 - [x] Update ReadMe
 - [ ] Amend keys storage to allow other users to save their own keys
-- [ ] Create `setup.py` to create necessary file structure to store data
+- [ ] Create `setup.py` to create necessary file structure to store data, and amend the json logger from tplink-energy-monitor
+- [ ] Enable automated running of `npm` file that runs on startup or if an error is encountered